digideskio/support-tools/timeseries/quickstart.md

 ### Automatic interactive browser/server mode

+*NOTE*: the following description is based on the new full-time data capture facility in mongod 3.2, which automatically collects serverStatus and other metrics at one-second intervals.
+With mongod 3.0 and prior you can manually collect similar information, as described below in the section [Collecting serverStatus timeseries data and system information (iostat) for mongod 3.0](#mongod3.0).

 If you have a copy of a diagnostic.data directory from a mongod, for example from a customer or a test system, the simplest way to view it is to use browser/server mode, specifying the diagnostic.data